 [ Warnings ]

 For vitamin D to be properly utilized you also need cofactors magnesium, zinc, and boron, as well as vitamins A and K2.
-Vitamin D toxicity is a rare but serious disease caused by “megadoses” of supplements over several months resulting in blood levels over 150 ng/ml.
+Toxicity from this vitamin is a rare but serious disease caused by “megadoses” of supplements over several months resulting in blood levels over 150 ng/ml.

 [ Recommended Dosage ]